-Vanilla is a the second most expensive spice on the planet, right after saffron.
-The worker that goes into producing a single vanilla pod takes an entire day, and curing the pods takes about 9 months with lots of attention to detail.
+Vanilla is the second most expensive spice on the planet, right after saffron.
+The work that goes into producing a single vanilla pod takes an entire day, and curing the pods takes about 9 months with lots of attention to detail.

 Cartels often hijack the production of vanilla, sometimes holding back and hiking the prices.
 About 80% of the world’s vanilla is produced on the island of Madagascar, off the coast of Africa.
 The rest comes from Indonesia, Mexico, Papua New Guinea, and China.

 Now let’s explain why vanilla beans and pods are so expensive in more detail, because such an important crop deserves a proper explanation.

 1. Vanilla orchids are notoriously difficult

 Most people don’t think about where their vanilla comes from, and in a way that’s fair.
 You see it on the shelf, a black pod with a high price tag.
 The you look at the vanilla extract and see varying prices.
 So what’s going on ?
 Let’s begin with how vanilla starts out.

 Vanilla pods are the fruit of the vanilla orchid.
 These beautiful flowers are incredibly finicky, and they only produce a single pod per flower.
 If left on their own, they’d produce just a few flowers and that’s it.
 Well, workers on vanilla farms have to manually arrange the vanilla vines so they don’t grow too tall, which forces them to produce more flowers.
 This is no easy feat.

 Read also: Buttercream VS Cream Cheese Frosting